thindil/hunter/README.md

   in GNAT.
 Just run GPS, select *hunter.gpr* as a project file and select option `Build All`.

-* If you prefer using console: in main source code directory type `gprbuild` for debug mode build or for release mode: `gprbuild -XMode=release`.
+* If you prefer using console: in main source code directory type `gprbuild -P hunter.gpr` for debug mode build or for release mode:
+  `gprbuild -P hunter.gpr -XMode=release`.
 You can also use build script `build.sh`.
 Command: `./build.sh debug` will build the program in debug mode.
 Command: `.build.sh release` will build the program in release mode and put all needed files in *others/Output/release* directory.

 ## Running Hunter